Nylilsa/nylilsa.github.io/guides/th14-gohei-dupe.md

 Note that I only used a bomb at the start to skip the first phase of the attack.
 Also, [hl2]I did not get a double gohei every time[/hl2], instead I got it about 40% of the time.

-Congratulations!
+#### Duping method: Double tap method
+[hr_minor]

+Alternatively, the following technique also works (which I will call the [hl2]Double tap method[/hl2]), but from my experience it is less consistent than the aforementioned technique:
+1. Get into the correct position
+2. Hover your fingers over the [key=Shift] and the [key=Z] keys
+3. Hold [key=Z] and [key=Shift] at the same time
+4. Release [key=Z] and [key=Shift] at the same time
+5. Hold [key=Z] and [key=Shift] at the same time, again.

+Congratulations !
 You have learnt the basics on how to obtain a double gohei.
 If you want to learn more on how to get the most out of the double gohei, please read the next section.

 ### Intermediate techniques
 [hr_minor]

 Solely getting the double gohei won't be very beneficial if you cannot make the most out of it.
-This section is going to tell you how you can make the most out of our double gohei, as well as a new technique allowing for more consistent double goheis.
+This section is going to tell you how you can make the most out of our double gohei, as well as a [hl2]new duping technique[/hl2] allowing for more consistent double goheis.

 #### Gohei maintenance
 [hr_minor]

-A common mistake I see is that people tend to glue their finger to the Shift key, avoiding losing the double gohei.
-This has its own problems, mainly limiting player movement and lowering your potential DPS.
-Another mistake is that, if the player has to make a sudden dash, they would release Shift for too long, losing the double gohei.
+A common mistake I see is that people tend to glue their finger to the [key=Shift] key, avoiding losing the double gohei.
+This has its own problems, mainly [hl2]limiting player movement[/hl2] and [hl2]lowering your potential DPS[/hl2].
+Another mistake is that, if the player has to make a sudden dash, [hl2]they would release [key=Shift] for too long, losing the double gohei[/hl2].

-[img=guides/th14-gohei-dupe/button_state_chart_dash.png, figtitle=A graph representation of a player doing a dash (on frame 15) in which the player is unfocussed for too long, resulting in the gohei(s) despawning, alt=A chart with the y-axis showing the button state and the x-axis showing time]
+[img=guides/th14-gohei-dupe/button_state_chart_dash.png, figtitle=A graph representation of a player doing a dash (on frame 15) in which the player is unfocussed for too long, resulting in the gohei(s) [hl2]despawning[/hl2], alt=A chart with the y-axis showing the button state and the x-axis showing time]

 The goal of this section is to prevent your gohei from accidentally despawning.
-If you want to get better at this I recommend you to practice patterns that involve a lot of movement while trying to maintain your gohei(s), such as Kagerou's mid-spell-card or Kagerou's third spell-card.
+If you want to get better at this I recommend you to [hl2]practice patterns that involve a lot of movement[/hl2] while trying to maintain your gohei(s), such as Kagerou's mid-spell-card or Kagerou's third spell-card.
 Try to get a rhythm for how long you can unfocus for before the gohei(s) despawn.

 #### Amulet shift tapping
 [hr_minor]

-While being unfocussed may put you at risk for despawning your gohei, being unfocussed also generates a lot of homing amulets that deal additional damage.
+While being unfocussed may put you at risk for despawning your gohei, [hl2]being unfocussed also generates a lot of homing amulets that deal additional damage[/hl2].
 It is therefore in our best interest to unfocus for as long as possible while making sure the gohei does not despawn.

-I recommend to shift tap at a sustainable frequency of 4-5Hz: any less and you greatly risk the chance of losing your goheis, while doing it any higher may increase fatigue in your fingers as well as less DPS due to Shift being held more than needed.
+I recommend [hl2]shift tapping at a sustainable frequency of 4-5Hz[/hl2]: any less and you greatly risk the chance of losing your goheis, while doing it any higher may increase fatigue in your fingers as well as less DPS due to [key=Shift] being held more than needed.

 Tapping at the correct frequency is only the first part.
-If a player is not used to shift tapping, they might shift tap at a sustainable frequency but the interval might be too short, meaning few amulets are generated.
+If a player is not used to shift tapping, they might shift tap at a sustainable frequency [hl2]but with a too short of an interval leading to fewer amulets being generated[/hl2].

 [img=guides/th14-gohei-dupe/button_state_chart_few_amulets.png, figtitle=A graph representation of a player shift tapping at 5hz with an average interval of 3.2 frames, meaning very few amulets were generated, alt=A chart with the y-axis showing the button state and the x-axis showing time]

-In contrast, a more experienced player may shift tap at a similar frequency but at a much longer interval, resulting in more amulets being generated.
+In contrast, a more experienced player may shift tap at a similar frequency but at a [hl2]much longer interval, resulting in more amulets being generated[/hl2].

 [img=guides/th14-gohei-dupe/button_state_chart_many_amulets.png, figtitle=A graph representation of a player shift tapping at 5hz with an average interval of 8.6 frames, meaning many amulets were generated, alt=A chart with the y-axis showing the button state and the x-axis showing time]

-This method can be improved by simply increasing the time during the interval. e way to tell if you are doing it correctly is by looking at the amount of amulets generated between every Shift tap.
+This method can be improved by simply increasing the time during the interval.
+A way to tell if you are doing it correctly is by looking at the amount of amulets generated between every shift tap.
 If the amount of amulets looks very similar to being fully unfocussed, you are on the right track !

 #### Duping method: Triple tap method
 [hr_minor]

-The following gohei dupe technique is something I commonly use, which I will call the [hl2]Triple tap method[/hl2]:
+The following gohei dupe technique is something [hl2]I commonly use[/hl2], which I will call the [hl2]Triple tap method[/hl2]:
 1. Get into the correct position
-2. Hover your fingers over the Shift and the Z keys
+2. Hover your fingers over the [key=Shift] and the [key=Z] keys
-3. Hold Z and Shift at the same time
+3. Hold [key=Z] and [key=Shift] at the same time
-4. Release Z and Shift at the same time
+4. Release [key=Z] and [key=Shift] at the same time
-5. Hold Z and Shift at the same time, again.
+5. Hold [key=Z] and [key=Shift] at the same time, again.
-6. Release Z and Shift at the same time, again
+6. Release [key=Z] and [key=Shift] at the same time, again
-7. Hold Z and Shift at the same time, once again.
+7. Hold [key=Z] and [key=Shift] at the same time, once again.

-Steps 3-7 need to be done within a short time, like 0.25s.
+Steps 3-7 need to be done within a short time, like [hl2]0.25s[/hl2].
 With this technique you are only able to [hl2]yield 3 goheis at most[/hl2].

 This is personally my most commonly used method if I want to get a double gohei.
-This is much more consistent than the previous methods, because in this case you are rolling for a double gohei twice, and a triple gohei once.
-This triple tap method is a little bit more intensive, but with practice it will get easier.
+This is [hl2]much more consistent than the previous methods[/hl2], because in this case you are rolling for a double gohei twice, and a triple gohei once.
+This triple tap method is [hl2]more intensive[/hl2] on your hand, but with consistent practice it will get more doable.

 ### Advanced techniques
 [hr_minor]

 Now we have covered how to obtain a duped gohei as well as how to deal the most DPS with it with amulet shifttapping.
 What else is there to learn you might ask ?
-This section covers some other techniques that will boost your rates.
+This section covers some other techniques that will boost your rates and DPS.

 #### Gohei retry time
 [hr_minor]

-The gohei retry time is the amount of time taken between two trials, usually varying from 0.5s to 1.5s.
-This is the timeframe where the player confirms whether they got a duped gohei or not.
+[hl2]The gohei retry time is the amount of time taken between two trials[/hl2], usually varying from 0.5s to 1.5s. [hl2]This is the timeframe where the player confirms whether they got a duped gohei or not[/hl2].
 Having a lower gohei retry timer is usually better, because if you fail to duplicate a gohei, you can quickly try for another dupe attempt.

 [img=guides/th14-gohei-dupe/button_state_chart_retry_time_n2.png, figtitle=A graph representation of a player's gohei duping attempts.
 It starts off with a gohei dupe attempt, followed by the retry time of 52 frames.
-Then, the player intentionally despawns the gohei by not holding Z/Shift for 12 frames.
+Then, the player intentionally despawns the gohei by not holding [key=Z]/[key=Shift] for 12 frames.
 This prepares for the next gohei dupe attempt., alt=A chart with the y-axis showing the button state and the x-axis showing time]

 One might ask how many more trials you can perform depending on your gohei retry time.
 Below I have depicted two charts, both done on Benben's first non-spell with two varying gohei retry times.